Murder of Brooke Wilberger: Initial efforts

-A billboard in Salem requesting information on Brooke Wilberger.

 When Wilberger disappeared, the police began investigating immediately – against normal procedure.
 Lt.
 Ron Noble of the Corvallis Police Department said, "Normally, we would wait.
 Because adults can come and go as they please, and we would normally wait to see if she showed up maybe the next day."
 However, in this case, police officials agreed with the family that Wilberger was not the type of girl to disappear on her own.
 The Wilbergers' LDS ward organized a search by citizens of Corvallis.

 The investigation initially centered on Sung Koo Kim, who was named as "person of interest" in the disappearance.
 Kim was later dropped as a suspect but received an 11-year prison sentence for multiple counts of burglary and theft of women's personal property in Yamhill County.
 These crimes were uncovered while he was being investigated for the Wilberger disappearance.
 He was released in December 2012 after serving about seven years.